angular/zone.js/README.md

 And now we are adding support to some non standard APIs, such as MediaQuery, Notification.
 Please see [NON-STANDARD-APIS.md](NON-STANDARD-APIS.md) for more details.

+## Modules

+zone.js patches the async APIs which described above, but those patch will have some overhead, from zone.js v0.8.9, you can choose which web API module you want to patch, for detail, please see [MODULE.md](MODULE.md) for more details.

 ## Promise A+ test passed
 [![Promises/A+ 1.1 compliant](https://promisesaplus.com/assets/logo-small.png)](https://promisesaplus.com/)